madhavan2454/assignment-2-job-posting-and-application-portal/README.md

 ### -> Project Outcomes:

-● A Front-end: A dedicated Front-end that provides a user interface using modern component framework.

-● A Back-end API: A Backend server that is built to handle requests using REST APIs.
+● A Back-end API: A Backend server that is built to handle requests for jobs using REST APIs.

-● A Database: A SQL database that stores the candidate information.
+● A Database: A SQL database that stores the jobs information.